pbugnion/s4ds/chap13/README.md

     $ java -version

 If the first line reads "java version 1.8.x_xx", you are good to go.
 Otherwise, you will need to install Java 8.
+Refer to the preface for instructions.

 ## Installation